muennix/IbHandler/README.md

 otherwise, the current system timestamp in ms resolution is used.

 Next step: Market order.
-Lets by Google at the current market price, but as a precaution, only execute the order if the current price is above $700.
+Lets buy 100 Google shares at the current market price, but as a precaution, only execute the order if the current price is above $700.
 The current BID quote is gathered just before executing the trade

 	mxh.place_order_quote(contract,100,700.,"BUY")